 Other Marfan syndrome symptoms involving the eye include:

-- thinning of the cornea
+- thinning or abnormal shape of the cornea

 - early onset of cataracts (clouding of the eye’s normally clear lens)